Gertrude Stein Reads from “The Making of Americans” in a Rare Recording from the 1930s

 “More and more then every one comes to be clear to some one.”

 By Maria Popova

-In this rare recording from the winter of 1934-1935, courtesy of my alma mater’s wonderful PennSound archive, Stein reads from her early novel The Making of Americans (UK; public library) — a pinnacle of her signature use of repetition as a sensemaking mechanism, written between 1902 and 1911 while Stein was in her late twenties and early thirties.
+In this rare recording from the winter of 1934–1935, courtesy of my alma mater’s wonderful PennSound archive, Stein reads from her early novel The Making of Americans (public library) — a pinnacle of her signature use of repetition as a sensemaking mechanism, written between 1902 and 1911, during Stein’s late twenties and early thirties.

 Repeating then is in every one, in every one their being and their feeling and their way of realizing everything and every one comes out of them in repeating.
 More and more then every one comes to be clear to some one.